Throupy/dotfiles/README.md

 This directory contains my system dotfiles for my Debian (Kali) configuration

+Also contains some scripts which I seem to be needing on various machines and I hate having to keep writing!!

 ## Requirements

 I really need to test this out, but I think the following things are required: